Fee concessions, scholarships and grants, VET student loans and living allowances can help with study and living costs while you’re training.

 If you qualify for a concession your course fees will be lower.
-Ask your Skills for All Training Provider how much they will be charging you for their course with a concession.
+Ask your Training Provider how much they will be charging you for their course with a concession.

 TAFE SA scholarships and grants

-TAFE SA offers financial help though scholarships and grants.
+TAFE SA offers financial help through scholarships and grants.

-If you’re studying more expensive VET courses (diploma, advanced diploma, graduate certificate and graduate diploma courses) with an approved VET provider, you may be able to get a low-cost student loan called VET FEE-HELP.
+If you’re studying some higher level VET courses (diploma and above) with an approved VET provider, you may be able to get a VET Student Loan.

-An approved VET provider is a registered training organisation who has been approved by the Australian Government to offer VET FEE-HELP assistance to their students.
+An approved VET provider is a registered training organisation who has been approved by the Australian Government Department of Education and Training to offer VET Student Loans to their students.

-You can get a VET FEE-HELP loan if you are:
+You can get a VET Student Loan if you are:

 - a student of any age

-- an Australian citizen or holding a permanent humanitarian visa and resident in Australia for the duration of study
+- an Australian citizen or a permanent humanitarian visa holder who is resident in Australia for the duration of study

 - studying toward a diploma and above